Ann Curry: 2015–present

 In June 2016, she moderated a panel discussion between the Dalai Lama and Lady Gaga at the 84th annual U.S. Conference of Mayors in Indianapolis.
 In July 2017, PBS announced a new documentary television series We'll Meet Again with Ann Curry hosted and co-produced by Curry.
 In November 2017, she attended WE Day at Xcel Energy Center in Saint Paul, Minnesota.
 In 2018, she also spoke at two other WE Day events, in Seattle and in Toronto.

 In January 2018, Curry returned to television with her PBS series, We'll Meet Again.
 Developed by her own production company, the series focused on 12 stories of people searching for individuals who changed their lives.
 She then appeared on The View as guest co-host on January 23, 2018, where she addressed the controversies surrounding her departure from Today.
-In 2019, Curry hosted TNT/TBS’s Chasing the Cure.
+In 2019, Curry hosted TNT/TBS's Chasing the Cure, also serving as executive producer.

+In 2018, the Washington Post reported that Curry had warned NBC of sexual misconduct by Matt Lauer in 2012, after a staffer told her she'd been sexually harassed, but was worried about being fired if she reported it.
+Lauer was fired from NBC after new allegations of abusing staff in 2017.
+When asked whether she felt informing NBC executives resulted in her 2012 firing from Today, Curry stated "I think that many people have guessed why (I was replaced), but I’ve held myself back.
+I’ve asked people why, and I haven’t gotten a good answer."
+Concerning her reaction to the firing, she stated "it honestly hurts really deeply, because I really think I did nothing wrong.
+But in spite of the pain of it, which still lingers, I know that I contributed to some people suffering less."

+She was awarded the Murrow Lifetime Achievement Award in 2022.
+In 2024, she received the Damon Runyon Award from the Denver Press Club.